HANICA-DEA/spotitube/README.md

 ```

 Note that the relevant parts are the `id` and `offlineAvailable`.
 The `id` should be used by the server to lookup the
 Track, before adding it to the Playlist.
-The offline availability should correctly be set.
-Offline availability should be registered per playlist, not per user.
+The offline availability property corresponds to a Track that is downloaded, similarly to Spotify.
+Think about whether this should be done per playlist and/or per user.
-This means that if user 1 sets a playlist to `offlineAvailable: true`, this will be the same for all other users.

 The Spotitube client will expect a response containing the complete list of tracks for the given playlist.
 Note that different types of Tracks include different properties.